stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 Consider what happens to F2Pool, who spends 200 sats on PoX and zero sats on transaction fees for their block-commit.
-Suppose the median total BTC spend over the last ten Bitcoin blocks was 500,000 sats (about what it is right now).
+Suppose the median total BTC spend over the last ten Bitcoin blocks was 500,000 sats (about what it is at the time of this writing).
 With ATC-C alone, their probability of winning sortition would be 200 / max(500,000, 200), or about 0.04% chance.
 The miner would need to send 2,500 such block-commits before winning a Stacks coinbase (worth about 500 USD).
 F2Pool had